Aqueduct Bridge (Potomac River): Second bridge

-In the 1882, legislation was introduced in Congress to purchase the Aqueduct Bridge and open it to the public.
-But the bill did not pass.
-Legislation was again introduced in January 1884.
-This legislation was ultimately successful.
+In 1882, legislation was introduced in Congress to purchase the Aqueduct Bridge and open it to the public.
+That bill did not pass, but a new one introduced in January 1884 did.
 At issue, however, was who would bear the cost of buying the bridge.
 Congress initially proposed that the District of Columbia shoulder the entire cost, but the city did not have the funds.
-Citizens in Virginia demanded that Congress pick up cost, arguing this was an interstate bridge and therefore a national concern.
+Citizens in Virginia demanded that Congress pick up the cost, arguing this was an interstate bridge and therefore a national concern.
 Congress passed the legislation, and appropriated $240,000 to purchase the bridge.
 The Alexandria Canal Company sold the bridge's piers for $85,000 and its deck for $50,000, and the deed was conveyed to the federal government on August 15, 1884.
 Almost immediately, a dispute broke out among the canal company's shareholders as to the distribution of the funds, which suspended the transfer of deed.

 The safety of the bridge was quickly called into question.
 In December 1885, just a year after the bridge was purchased, the United States Army Corps of Engineers conducted a study that found the wooden bridge so unsafe that it should be removed.
 Again, cost considerations came to the fore.
 Legislation was introduced in Congress in May 1886 to have a new bridge built, with the D.C. government picking up half the cost.
 A D.C. engineering study of the bridge was conducted in September 1886 to again determine the bridge's safety.
 This report for the bridge so unsafe that it recommended immediate closure.
 The District government did so on October 5, 1886.

-On October 20, 1886, the canal company shareholders finally settled on how to distribute the purchase funds amongst themselves.
+On October 20, 1886, the canal company shareholders finally decided how to divide up the proceeds from their sale of the bridge.
 The District government then asked the Secretary of War (who supervised the Corps of Engineers) whether the federal government intended to repair the bridge or build a new one.
 But issues concerning the sale still plagued the bridge.
-Although a new deed of transfer was prepared in mid-November 1886, the Alexandria Canal Company sued the federal government in December 1886 to receive the full sale price all at once (rather than in installments).
+Although a new deed of transfer was prepared in mid-November 1886, the Alexandria Canal Company sued the federal government within weeks, seeking to receive the full sale price all at once rather than in installments.
 Another Corps engineering report on the bridge was made in January 1887.
 With the bridge again found to be unsafe to open, the federal government sued the canal company.
 The deed of sale, the government said, required the company to maintain a bridge that is open to travel for 20 years.
 This condition had not been met, and the government sought $84,500 in reimbursements to cover construction of a new deck.